 Substantial completion of the new building is expected around the first of January 2018.
 The Museum of Natural History will likely remain open in its current location until sometime in 2018.
-The Museum will then close for a period of time while the staff readies the new Museum space and exhibits in the Biological Science Building.
-No decisions have yet been made regarding the future of the Ruthven
+The Museum will then close for a period of time while the staff readies the new Museum space and exhibits in the Biological Sciences Building.
+No decisions have yet been made regarding the future of the Ruthven Museums Building.

 Stay tuned for future updates!

 November 20, 2014 - The Regents of the University of Michigan approved the schematic design for a new Biological Sciences Building, which will be the new home for the U-M Museum of Natural History and will be shared with the College of Literature, Science, and the Arts’ biology departments and research museums.

 The new U-M Museum of Natural History space is expected to open in 2019.

 The current museum in the Ruthven Museums Building will likely remain open until sometime in 2018.
 The University has not made any decisions about the future of the Ruthven Museums Building, home of the current museum.